The Blarney Stone is a quick and easy St. Patrick’s Day craft for kids that is super simple to make and so much fun!

 - googly eyes

-- glue/sticky dots (white glue works too, but it takes longer to dry)
+- hot glue gun or sticky dots -White glue will work too, but it takes longer to dry.

-- Using the sticky dots, glue 2 eyes and a mouth onto your green rock to make a face.
+Using glue or sticky dots, glue 2 eyes to make a face.
 You can get as creative as you’d like with this.
-My boys thought a cyclops stone was the funniest thing ever.
-Mouths can also be cut into fun shapes for a different effect.
+My boys thought a cyclops stone was the funniest thing ever!

 My kids love these!
 They are easy and fun… and the end result is too cute!